 The proof itself is somewhat tedious.
-First define a long list of voter preferences, carefully constructed such that one of two candidates will win.
-Then analyse that to make sure the one we don't want to win does not gain transferred votes, a whole list of other candidates need to stay in the game (blocking).
-This induces complex relationships between entries in the manipulator's ranking, which turn out to correspond to 3-Cover (see paper for details) . . .
+First define a long list of voter preferences (over 5m + n + 3 candidates), carefully constructed such that one of two candidates will win.
+Then establish that, to make sure the one we don't want to win does not gain transferred votes, a whole list of other candidates need to stay in the game (blocking).
+This induces complex relationships between entries in the manipulator's ranking, which turn out to correspond to 3-Cover (see paper for details).